Change Preferred Languages in Microsoft Edge

 Why change language settings?

-You might want to browse the web in your native language or one you’re learning.
-This way, websites load in your preferred language automatically, saving you from translating them yourself every time.
+Browsing the web in your native language or a language you are learning is possible.
+This feature automatically loads websites in your preferred language, saving you from translating them yourself every time.

 What happens when done?